 Aside from the most sensitive data, the next stage is to assess and document other risks, with the goal of finding out where the business might be vulnerable during other processes.

-As this is being done, it is vital businesses keep a roadmap document to show the DPA how and when they are going to address these outstanding risks.
+As this is being done, it is vital businesses keep a roadmap document to show the relevant regulator how and when they are going to address these outstanding risks.
 It’s these actions that show the DPA that the business is taking compliance and data protection seriously.

 Benchmarking global readiness for the GDPR — Here’s how the regulation has been benchmarked globally.